liefkeannabelle/task_tackler_frontend/process_docs/backend/ListCreationConcept.md

  * @state a set of ListItems with
  *   a task of type Task
  *   an orderNumber of type Number
+ */
- *   a taskStatus of type String ("incomplete" or "complete") */ interface ListItem {
+interface ListItem {
   name: string;
   task: Task;
   orderNumber: number;
-  taskStatus: "incomplete" | "complete"; // Defaulted to "incomplete" on addition }
+}

 /**